REPOhistory and the Lower Manhattan Sign Project

 REPOhistory made walking tour maps available for free at the visitors information booth at the World Trade Center throughout the installation (REPOhistory 1992 “Press Release”).
 In addition to the free maps, REPOhistory offered two different guided walking tours lasting two and half hours and visiting fourteen or fifteen signs.
 These guided tours covered basic information about REPOhistory, the history of the project, the story of the signs, and the signs in the context of the physical and mental landscape (Bogan, “Walking Tour Outline”).

 About This Project

-Although the Lower Manhattan Sign Project was twenty-five years ago, I feel the contemporary issues on which the signs commented on remain relevant today.
-Others have felt the same way which is why a couple of years ago, seventeen of the Lower Manhattan Sign Project signs were installed in the Lower Manhattan Cultural Council’s gallery on Governor’s Island for the exhibition, (Counter) Public Art, Intervention & Performance in Lower Manhattan from 1978-1993 (Meier 2015).
+Although the Lower Manhattan Sign Project was twenty-five years ago, the contemporary issues on which the signs commented on remain relevant today.
+Several years ago, seventeen of the Lower Manhattan Sign Project signs were installed in the Lower Manhattan Cultural Council’s gallery on Governor’s Island for the exhibition, (Counter) Public Art, Intervention & Performance in Lower Manhattan from 1978-1993 (Meier 2015).
 However, in this setting the signs lost their sense of place which played a key role in the project.

 In 1999, part of REPOhistory’s final project, Circulation, used REPOhistory’s existing website as a creative component to the project, because they viewed the internet as a logical next step to their interest in public art (Costanzo 2000, 33).
 Due to this transition onto the internet, I felt an interactive map of the Lower Manhattan Sign Project was a fitting way to share the project and retain the site-specific nature of the project.